devpatel005/qr-code-check-in/README.md

 ### This app was built using React Native for compatibility across all mobile devices and used Expo to generate builds for use.
 The main libraries used were Expo QR scanner and Axios (for API fetching).

-# Before Running...
-## Install all node and expo dependencies to run the app off a local server.
+# Before Running, install all node and expo dependencies to run the app off a local server.